nehal1030/SCM_Project/README.md

 - Niyati: Frontend Developer
 - Mikash: Frontend Developer & Tester
 - Nitika: Frontend Developer & Tester

+## Usage Guide

+For Users – Browsing and Registering for Events:
+STEPS:

+- **Search for Books**
+  Use the search bar at the top to find books by typing keywords from 	   the title or description.
+- **Browse Available Books**
+  Scroll through visually organized book cards to explore various titles           available on the site.
+- **Book Details at a Glance**
+  Each card displays key details like the book's title, author, and a short description.
+- **Smart Filtering**
+  The search functionality automatically filters and shows only the books matching your input in real time.
+- **Dynamic Display**
+  No need to reload — books hide or show instantly as you type in the search box.

 ## License
 - This project is for educational purposes only.